vertcoin-project/vertcoin-website/content/specifications-explained.en.md

 # What is Proof-Of-Work

 Proof-of-Work is a security system that secures the past and current events on a blockchain.
-It comprises of a extremely difficult computation (the Work) to be verified easily from its result (the Proof).
+It comprises of an extremely difficult computation (the Work) to be verified easily from its result (the Proof).

 In Vertcoin Mining we use a mathematical operation called "hashing".
 Hashing takes input data of any length and gives an output of a fixed length.
-Hashes are deterministic, meaning that giving the same input will always produce the same output.
+Hashes are deterministic, meaning that giving the same input will always produce the same output, even though the input that generates a given output cannot be found.
 In Vertcoin Mining, the input to the hash is the header of the block containing a magic number.

 That magic number is the difficult computation to do (the Work): the output hash value has to below a predetermined target, and the correct number can only be found by continuously changing the magic number until the output hash qualifies as a valid one.
 The Proof to having done the Work is the magic number itself: a Vertcoin user can verify the magic number is correct with only a single hash calculation.